-November 23, 1994, letters of o iisciplinary action from RUST Geotech's to the six authors, stated that they we e disciplined because:
+November 23, 1994, letters of disciplinary action from RUST Geotech's to the six authors, stated that they were disciplined hecause;

 "This report, as published, demonstrates a serious lack of professional judgment and client sensitivity.
 It is full of opinions and editorial comments that are insulting to our client and not reflective of your corporation's views.
 The insensitivity demonstrated in this report has led directly to the projected loss of over \$2 million in program assignments and a significant amount in award fee."